floydhub/floyd-docs/docs/faqs/billing.md

 Your usage includes compute (CPU / GPU) usage and storage consumption.

-- **Compute**: You will be billed exactly for the duration that your job runs, rounded off to the nearest second.
+- **Compute**: You will be billed exactly for the duration that your job/workspace runs, rounded off to the nearest second.

-    Note that you are only charged for compute when your job is in the *Running* state.
-You will *not* be charged when your job is in any other state, including *Queued* and *Shutdown*.
+    Note that you are only charged for compute when your job/workspace is in the *Running* state.
+You will *not* be charged when your job/workspace is in any other state, including *Queued* and *Shutdown*.

 - **Storage**: You will also be charged for the storage you consume, rounded off to the nearest kB.